Ornella-Gigante/Math-Magic/README.md

 ## 🚀 Overview

 **Math Magic** is an Android game where you play as a young wizard apprentice.
 To cast spells and progress through magical rooms, you must solve math problems.
-Each correct answer brings you closer to becoming a true Math Wizard
+Each correct answer brings you closer to becoming a true Math Wizard!

 <div align="center">